shirikov/disaster-response-messages/README.md

 ## Required software

-Python 3 (e.g., an Anaconda installation) with the following libraries installed: pandas, numpy, sklearn, ast, nltk, requests, bs4, matplotlib, datetime, sqlalchemy.
+Python 3 (e.g., an Anaconda installation) with the following libraries installed: pandas, numpy, sklearn, nltk, matplotlib, sqlalchemy, string, joblib.

 ## Overview of the code